Morsels

 Morsels is a roguelite creature collector developed by Toronto based indie developer Furcula and published by Annapurna Interactive.
 It released on November 18, 2025 for Windows, Xbox Series X and S, PlayStation 5, and Nintendo Switch.

 Development

 The game was announced in August 2024.
 Development is led by Toby Dixon.
 As of June 2025, a demo was playable on Steam.
 As of November 2025, it's now available for purchase on Steam, Windows, PlayStation 5, Xbox Series X/S and Nintendo Switch.

 Gameplay

 Players take on the role of a mouse, exploring the sewers for food and collecting monsters called Morsels.
 Morsels have unique abilities, encouraging the player to switch between them during combat strategically.
 Combat features fast-paced shooting mechanics and is played from a top-down perspective.
 The game is described as having "roguelite action", where each run can be unique.
+Between levels, the player will encounter characters that offer items, rewards, or minigames.
+Occasionally, these characters may take something away from the player.

 The player can wield three Morsel cards at a time.
 Each Morsel has its own attack, dodge, and special ability.

+Reception

+Morsels received mixed or average reviews upon release, according to Metacritic.
+GamesRadar+ awarded the game 3.5/5 stars, complimenting the game's art design and visuals while criticizing the upgrades and "death loop".
+In a more positive review, Gameliner awarded the title a 4/5, praising the rougelite loop, soundtrack, and minigames.